devicemxl/devicemxl/readme.md

 # hi!
 I'm David #

 I studied Architecture and Urbanism, Electromechanical Technician as well; in the 80's and early 90's Digital Graphic Design and Programmer.
 Coding has been my hobby since I was a kid.
 Now, I want to learn a few things about data flow.
-Now working as a freelancer
+I working as a freelancer

 Comments and questions are always welcome. nothing grows alone
 <br><br><br><br>